FLX-20/graphql_beginner_guide/readme.md

-# Understanding GraphQL: A Beginner's Guide with Examples
+# Understanding gql: A Beginner's Guide with Examples
-In an era where data is central to decision making and a key driver for many AI breakthroughs, data science relies heavily on efficient and flexible methods of accessing and combining information.
-GraphQL is a query language released in 2015 by Meta that enhances this data access, making it more efficient.
+In an era where data is central to decision making and a key driver for many AI breakthroughs, data science relies heavily on efficient and flexible methods of accessing and combining information. gql is a query language released in 2015 by Meta that enhances this data access, making it more efficient.
 Its client-driven approach allows users to define exactly which data should be fetched from the server in a single query.
 In contrast, the traditional REST API often suffers from under-fetching or over-fetching.
 Under-fetching occurs when too little information is retrieved from a REST API endpoint, necessitating multiple requests.
-Over-fetching, on the other hand, happens when too much information is retrieved, resulting in a waste of resources.
-GraphQL addresses these issues by providing a single endpoint that is located between the client and the backend service.
+Over-fetching, on the other hand, happens when too much information is retrieved, resulting in a waste of resources. gql addresses these issues by providing a single endpoint that is located between the client and the backend service.
 Its schema-centric design and flexible querying model enable users to fetch exactly the required data at once.

-## Structure of an GraphQL Schema
+## Structure of an gql Schema
-The core concept of GraphQL is the schema, which defines the shape of the data available on the server.
+The core concept of gql is the schema, which defines the shape of the data available on the server.
 It is typically defined using Schema Definition Language (SDL).
 The schema communicates to both the server and clients what operations are possible and what the responses should look like.
-It can be regarded as the map of the GraphQL services.
+It can be regarded as the map of the gql services.
 The schema consists of various types that describe the specific shape of the data.
 There are scalar types (e.g., Int, Float, String, Boolean, ID) and object types (e.g., Author, Book).
-These custom types are defined in your schema and can be considered blueprints of a data model in GraphQL services, describing the structure of the data and its relationships to other types.
+These custom types are defined in your schema and can be considered blueprints of a data model in gql services, describing the structure of the data and its relationships to other types.
 Every schema has two required types: the `query` type, which is responsible for fetching (reading) data from the API, and the `mutation` type, which allows modifications of resources in the forms of creating, updating, and deleting data through the API.